Nakatsu Karaage with Kids in Oita: A Family Guide to Japan’s Fried Chicken Capital (2026)

 • Lemon: free at most shops; squeeze for kids who don’t love rich flavors

 Nakatsu sits between Fukuoka and Beppu/Yufuin on the Sonic train line and the highway.
-Lunch karaage en route is a classic family stop.
-In Nakatsu itself, pair with a visit to Nakatsu Castle and the river park.
+A lunch karaage stop en route is a classic family move.

 More Oita Family Reads